-Section 8-103B TRC Test: "Total resource cost test Resource Cost Test" or "TRC testTest" means a standard that is met if, for an investment in energy efficiencyEnergy Efficiency or demand-response measures/Measures, the benefit-cost ratio is greater than one.
-The benefit-cost ratio is the ratio of the net present value of the total benefits of the programProgram to the net present value of the total costs as calculated over the lifetime of the measuresMeasures.
-A total resource cost testTotal Resource Cost Test compares the sum of avoided electric utility costs, representing the benefits that accrue to the system and the participantParticipant in the delivery of those efficiency measuresMeasures and including avoided costs associated with reduced use of natural gas or other fuels, avoided costs associated with reduced water consumption, and avoided costs associated with reduced operation and maintenance costs, as well as other quantifiable societal benefits, to the sum of all incremental costs Incremental Costs of end-use measures Measures that are implemented due to the program Program (including both utility and participant contributions), plus costs to administer, deliver, and evaluate each demand-side programProgram, to quantify the net savings obtained by substituting the demand-side program Program for supply resources.
-In calculating avoided costs of power and energy that an electric utility would otherwise have had to acquire, reasonable estimates shall be included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.
+Section 8-103B TRC Test: "Total Resource Cost Test" or "TRC Test" means a standard that is met if, for an investment in Energy Efficiency or demand-response Measures, the benefit-cost ratio is greater than one.
+The benefit-cost ratio is the ratio of the net present value of the total benefits of the Program to the net present value of the total costs as calculated over the lifetime of the Measures.
+A Total Resource Cost Test compares the sum of avoided electric utility costs, representing the benefits that accrue to the system and the Participant in the delivery of those efficiency Measures and including avoided costs associated with reduced use of natural gas or other fuels, avoided costs associated with reduced water consumption, and avoided costs associated with reduced operation and maintenance costs, as well as other quantifiable societal benefits, to the sum of all Incremental Costs of end-use Measures that are implemented due to the Program (including both utility and participant contributions), plus costs to administer, deliver, and evaluate each demand-side Program, to quantify the net savings obtained by substituting the demand-side Program for supply resources.
+In calculating avoided costs of power and energy that an electric utility would otherwise have had to acquire. reasonable estimates shall be included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.
 In discounting future societal costs and benefits for the purpose of calculating net present values, a societal discount rate based on actual, long-term Treasury bond yields should be used.
-Notwithstanding anything to the contrary, the TRC testTest shall not include or take into account a calculation of market price suppression effects or demand reduction induced price effects.43
+Notwithstanding anything to the contrary, the TRC Test shall not include or take into account a calculation of market price suppression effects or demand reduction induced price effects.41

-Section 8-104 TRC Test: "Cost-effective" means that the measuresMeasures satisfy the total resource cost test which, for purposes of this Section, means a standard that is met if, for an investment in energy efficiency Energy Efficiency, the benefit-cost ratio is greater than one.
-The benefit-cost ratio is the ratio of the net present value of the total benefits of the measures Measures to the net present value of the total costs as calculated over the lifetime of the measuresMeasures.
-The total resource cost testTotal Resource Cost Test compares the sum of avoided natural gas utility costs, representing the benefits that accrue to the system and the participantParticipant in the delivery of those efficiency measures Measures, as well as other quantifiable societal benefits, including avoided electric utility costs, to the sum of all incremental costs Incremental Costs of end use measures/Measures (including both utility and participantParticipant contributions), plus costs to administer, deliver, and evaluate each demand-side measureMeasure, to quantify the net savings obtained by substituting demand-side measuresMeasures for supply resources.
+Section 8-104 TRC Test: "Cost-effective" means that the Measures satisfy the total resource cost test which, for purposes of this Section, means a standard that is met if, for an investment in Energy Efficiency, the benefit-cost ratio is greater than one.
+The benefit-cost ratio is the ratio of the net present value of the total benefits of the Measures to the net present value of the total costs as calculated over the lifetime of the Measures.
+The Total Resource Cost Test compares the sum of avoided natural gas utility costs, representing the benefits that accrue to the system and the Participant in the delivery of those efficiency Measures, as well as other quantifiable societal benefits, including avoided electric utility costs, to the sum of all Incremental Costs of end use Measures (including both utility and Participant contributions), plus costs to administer, deliver, and evaluate each demand-side Measure, to quantify the net savings obtained by substituting demand-side Measures for supply resources.
 In calculating avoided costs, reasonable estimates shall be included for financial costs likely to be imposed by future regulation of emissions of greenhouse gases.
-The low-income programs Programs described in item (4) of subsection (f) of this Section shall not be required to meet the total resource cost testTotal Resource Cost Test.44
+The low-income Programs described in item (4) of subsection (f) of this Section shall not be required to meet the Total Resource Cost Test.42